-In our previous apartment, we had all these grandiose plans about making our patio space beautiful.
-We planned to add planting boxes, gorgeous furniture and solar lighting.
+In our previous apartment, we had all these grandiose plans about making our patio space beautiful and having a sunroom addition.
+We planned to add planting boxes, patio heaters, gorgeous furniture and solar lighting.
 Alas, none of that ever came to pass.
 We never even bought chairs, and as a result, we rarely spend any time on the patio.
 Now that we’re in a third floor apartment with fewer bugs and more breeze, we were determined not to let the same thing happen twice.
 One of my friends recommended me Winnipeg janitorial solutions, they offer good service.
 I would love to have someone who takes care of my home.

 Our patio has a wooden slat floor with the slats spaced a little further apart than I would like.
 We can look down and see everything on our downstairs neighbor’s patio.
 Presumably, that also means they’d be able to look up and see everything on our patio.
 We decided that the first order of business would be to buy an outdoor rug.